Tatsinnit/hackathon-aks-upgrade-doctor/README.md

 # AKS-Upgrade-Doctor
-AKS Upgrade Doctor is a client side tool designed to help customers identify and detect possible issues(through warnings) that would cause upgrade operations to fail on AKS clusters.
+AKS Upgrade Doctor is a client side, self-help diagnostic tool designed to identify and detect possible issues that would cause upgrade operations to fail on AKS clusters.
-This project was created as part of Microsoft's annual global hackathon and is currently in a beta state.
+This project was created as part of Microsoft's annual global hackathon and is currently in a <strong>beta</strong> state.

 # Goals
--Create a self-help diagnostic tool that will warn customers of incorrect Kubernetes cluster configurations before they try to upgrade <br />
+-Warn customers of incorrect Kubernetes cluster configurations before they try to perform an upgrade <br />
--Reduce number of clusters that get stuck in a failure state, resulting in a negative impact to the end customer -Allow for addition of new rule set via rules at engine
+-Reduce number of clusters that get stuck in a failure state, resulting in a negative impact to the end customer <br />
+-Allow for addition of new rule set via rules at engine <br />

 # Scope
 This hackathon project focuses primarily on upgrade related issues although there is a protenial for the tool to evolve in the future.The first problem we are tackling is detection of restrictive PDBs configured on AKS cluster that would cause an upgrade operation to fail.
 Out of scope is detection of other issues.